Stochastic Gradient Descent for Incomplete Tensor Linear Systems: Experiments and Implementation

 \subsection{Shuttle Video Data}

-Here, we simulate mSGDT on the shuttle video data set provided by MATLAB.
+Here, we simulate mSGDT on the `shuttle.avi' video data set provided by MATLAB.
 The video data is stored in the tensor $\cX \in \m R^{288 \times 512 \times 121},$ with each frame being a frontal slice of $\cX.$ As in the previous subsection, we randomly generate Gaussian entries for the tensor $\cA$.
-We then zero out entries according to the uniform missing data model, with probabilities $p \in \{0.3, 0.7\}.$
+We then zero out entries according to the uniform missing data model, the column block missing model with $b = 8$, or the frontal slice missing model, with probabilities $p \in \{0.3, 0.7\}.$

 Since the tensor $\cX$ is so large in dimension and norm, we initialize the first iterate $\cX^0$ to be filled with the value 128 (as entries in $\cX$ represent grayscale values and are thus contained in [0, 255]) to decrease the maximum possible initial error.
 Because of the large initial error, we choose a small initial constant step size of $p^2/10^6$ for the first 5000 iterations before swapping to a decreasing step size of $\sqrt{5000} p^2 / 10^6 \sqrt t.$ The $\sqrt{5000}$ factor was chosen to match the step size with the constant step size at the swap.
 We did not notice a significant improvement in swapping at a later iteration.